 Sheet Pan Honey Garlic Chicken – You are going to love this recipe so much, you’ll put it on your meal plan week after week.
 It’s so tasty but so easy to throw together with one pan.
 The veggies are cooked right alongside your chicken.

 Chicken Enchilada Verde Soup – A 30-minute meal that tastes like it’s been simmering for hours.
-Perfect to serve for lunch the next day as well.
+Perfect for serving for lunch the next day as well.

 One-Pot Macaroni and Cheese with Veggies – The kids will eat their veggies when paired with pasta and a yummy cheesy sauce!